Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/index.md

 method for connecting to databases, for example.

-For those who haven't looked at HTML & CSS before... you should look at these viewtorials as soon as possible (password is atrium):
+For those who haven't looked at HTML & CSS before... you should look at these "view-torials" as soon as possible (password is atrium):

 - [HTML](https://vimeo.com/109699027)
 - [CSS](https://vimeo.com/110455453)